-FPL provides the customers with advance notification of upcoming load control events via an FPL provided printer/alarm device that is installed at the customer's premise.
-The pre notification is typically given 1 hour prior to the start of a load control event.
+FPL provides the customers with advance notification of upcoming load control events via an FPL provided printer/alarm device that is installed at the customer's premise (to be phased out in 2021) or via text and email.
+The pre-notification is typically given 1 hour prior to the start of a load control event.
 On rare emergency conditions, the minimum pre-notification is 15 minutes.
-The following is the series of messages that are sent to the CILC printer/alarms when the CILC system is activated:
+The following is the series of messages that are sent via email to the CDR / CILC printer/alarms when the CILC-system is activated:

-- Initial message: typically 1 hour prior to the start time of the load control event- customers receive free form message explaining the reason for the upcoming load control event and alerting them of the event start/end times. - Pre-notification: 15 minutes prior to the start of the load control event customers receive pre-canned message alerting them that "15 minutes to load control period". - Notification: at the start of the load control event, the customers receive pre canned message alerting them that "load control period is underway". - Pre-notification: 15 minutes prior to the termination time of the load control event customers receive pre canned message alerting them that "15 minutes to end of load control period". - Notification: at the end of the load control event, the customers receive pre canned message alerting them that "load control period is concluded".
+Initial message: typically 1 hour prior to the start time of the load control event- customers receive free form email message explaining the reason for the upcoming load control event and alerting them of the event start/end times.

+Pre-notification: 15 minutes prior to the start of the load control event-customers receive pre canned email message alerting them that "15 minutes to load control period".

+Notification: at the start of the load control event, the customers receive pre canned email message alerting them that "load control period is underway".

+Pre-notification: 15 minutes prior to the termination time of the load control event-customers receive pre canned email message alerting them that "15 minutes to end of load control period".

+Notification: at the end of the load control event, the customers receive pre canned email message alerting them that "load control period is concluded".